Do I need planning permission for windows replacements?

 In the majority of cases, the simple replacement of windows in domestic properties does not require planning permission, falling under the term of permitted development.

-Some situations where you would require planning permission to replace windows are:
+Some situations where you would require planning permission for windows replacements are:

 - You want to create a new opening where there was no window previously.